kanishka-linux/kawaii-player/README.md

 ###### [Index](#index)

 In this player, a weak addon structure has been created, so that one can write addon for viewing video contents of various sites directly on this player.
 Addons are needed to copy into folder *'~/.config/kawaii-player/src/Plugins'*, which are loaded automatically when player starts.
-Tutorial for writing addons will be available soon (hopefully).

 ## Dependencies and Installation